Explosions rock central Kyiv in apparent missile strikes

 The number of casualties is not yet known.

 The explosions were heard by AP journalists and appeared to be the result of missile strikes.

+The last previous attack on Kyiv was in June.
+One of the missiles struck an apartment building, killing one and wounding six.
+But unlike previous attacks that mostly hit Kyiv’s outskirts, Monday’s strike targeted several locations in the very center of the city.

 Also on Monday morning, Associated Press journalists reported hearing explosions in the center of Dnipro city.
+Associated Press journalists on the scene saw the bodies of multiple people killed at an industrial site on the city’s outskirts.
+Windows in the area had been blown out and glass littered the street.

 Recent fighting has focused on the regions just north of Crimea, including Zaporizhzhia, where six missiles were launched overnight Saturday from Russian-occupied areas of the Zaporizhzhia region.